ergochat/ergo/docs/MANUAL.md

     /mode dan -R

-### +s - Server Notice Masks
+### +s - Server Notice Masks ("snomasks")

 This is a special 'list mode'.
 If you're an IRC operator, this mode lets you see special server notices that get sent out.
-See the Server Notice Masks section for more information on this mode.
+See `/helpop snomasks` (as an operator) for more information on this mode.

 ### +Z - TLS